Starhawk: Discography

 She participated in the Reclaiming CDs Chants: Ritual Music, and recorded the guided meditation Way to the Well.

 Other media

-On YouTube Starhawk speaks on spirituality and activism at the Unitarian Universalist Association (UUA).
+On YouTube, Starhawk speaks on spirituality and activism at the Unitarian Universalist Association (UUA).
 She also wrote the call-to-action for the women's peace organization Code Pink.

 Personal life

 Starhawk married Edwin Rahsman in 1977.
 They subsequently divorced.
 She is currently married to David Miller, and they live in San Francisco.
 Starhawk also resides partly in Sonoma, California.

-Starhawk identifies as bisexual, and has also commented that her sexuality is fluid and "has something to do with a deep reluctance to be pinned down."
+Starhawk is bisexual, and has also commented that her sexuality is fluid and "has something to do with a deep reluctance to be pinned down."
 Her writing and activism promote equality for people of all sexual orientations and gender identities.